Fuerteventura: Traditional holidays

 Like the rest of the Canaries, Carnival is traditionally one of the biggest festivals celebrated on the island.
-It is celebrated in different ways in all the towns during February and March.
+Each town celebrates Carnival in different ways during February and March.
 These festivities have a different theme each year.
 They include activities such as parades and galas to choose the carnival king.
+Each municipality also has its own Saints Days.

+Every year on the third Saturday of September, in Vega de Rio Palmas in Betancuria, festivities are held in honor of the Virgen de la Peña, patron saint of the island of Fuerteventura.
+Pilgrims come from all corners of the island.

+On 8 September, the municipality of Antigua celebrates Our Lady of Antigua.
+In addition to concerts, fires and other activities, mass is celebrated at 1:00 p.m. which is followed by a wine of concord, ending with a procession of the Virgin around the church in the afternoon.